Devon - winter birding in the West Country

 As well as the avian stars we also have chances to see mammals including Grey Seals loafing in the estuary or harbour, along with a chance of Water Voles and Otters on the Somerset Levels.
 All in all we expect to enjoy some fantastic West Country wildlife.

-Day 1 Our holiday starts in the village of Chudleigh where we will meet at our hotel in time for an introduction to the holiday and our first dinner together.
+Day 1 Our holiday starts near the village of Kingskerswell where we will meet at our hotel in time for an introduction to the holiday and our first dinner together.

 Day 2 We take the short drive towards Stover Country Park.
 Birds here could include Great Crested Grebes, Tufted Duck and Pochard, which may be joined on the water by Goosander and shy Mandarin Ducks.